PlagueHO/CosmosDB/docs/Get-CosmosDbOffer.md

 Accept wildcard characters: False
 ```

-### -PartitionKey
+### -Query
-The partition key value for the document to be deleted.
+A SQL select query to execute to select the offers.
-Required if and must be specified only if the collection is
+This
-created with a partitionKey definition.
+should not be specified if Id is specified.

 ```yaml
 Type: String